maxxiimo/the-front-end-manifesto/mobile-foundation.md

 3. A hybrid of 1 and 2.

-I'm undecided about which method I prefer insofar as 1 and 2 go.
-My gut tells me to separate concerns, but I like responsive styles and lots of minds are working towards improving them.
+So which method should you use?
+That really depends on your clients or businesses needs.
+Asked for my preferences, personally I like to separate concerns, tend to use option three.
+I also like responsive styles, and lots of minds are working towards improving them.
 Here are some thoughts on the matter:

 - Keep them separate and you can serve lighter, device specific stylesheet, JavaScript and images.
 This translates to less complexity and better performance.
 - As applications grow and user needs change, it might become necessary to separate mobile out completely.
 If you start out separate this transition might be easier.